-The Sickle Cell Society are delighted to announce that NHS Blood and Transplant (NHSBT) have awarded us a tender to deliver an initial 1 year pilot project, ‘South London Gives’, which aims at increasing black African and black Caribbean blood donors.
+The Sickle Cell Society are delighted to be delivering a NHS Blood and Transplant (NHSBT) tender of an initial 1 year pilot project, ‘South London Gives’, which aims at increasing blood donation in people of black African and black Caribbean heritage.

-John James OBE, Sickle Cell Society Chief Executive said, ‘We are thrilled to have the opportunity to make such a significant impact on the lives of people with sickle cell through this project.
-We already have an extensive network of committed community members in south London and look forward to involving many new Community Advocate volunteers through this work.’
+John James OBE, Sickle Cell Society Chief Executive said, ‘We are thrilled to have the opportunity through this project to make such a significant impact on the lives of people with sickle cell disease.’

 Join South London Gives and help increase the number of black blood donors.

 You can find out how you can give blood near to where you live here.